hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 During that two year transition from analyst to developer with my former employer, I was lucky enough to have had a mentor that was my biggest fan and cheerleader.
-However, we lacked the main ingredient for a successful mentor/mentee relationship; time.
-I was not getting up to speed as a developer as quickly as I or my supervisors would have liked.
+However, we lacked the main ingredient for a successful mentor/mentee relationship: time.
+I was not getting up to speed as a developer as quickly as I — or my supervisors — would have liked.
 Regardless of the lip service that our leadership team paid to mentorship, I was never able to get the kind of mentoring that would have truly helped me build the skills I needed for short term success, let alone long term success.
-In that case the biggest barrier was that each person on our team was so strictly and tightly coupled to billable hours on various projects, there was little to no time alloted for practical mentorship.
+In that case the biggest barrier was that each person on our team was so strictly and tightly coupled to billable hours on various projects, there was little to no time allotted for practical mentorship.
 Did my former employer offer training hours?
 Sure.
 However, being allocated a small bucket of training hours was not nearly as helpful without being able to identify "what" I should have been